sketchware/sketchware.github.io/docs/component-intent.md

 sidebar_label: Intent
 ---

 An Intent is a messaging object you can use to request an action from another app component.
-You can use the Intent component to **start a new acitivity** or **pass data to another activity**.
+You can use the Intent component to **start a new acitivity** or **pass data to another activity or app**.

 ## Example